ASSAULT, TRAUMA, & CAPTIVITY FAQs

 Albany, NY 12205

-PLEASE NOTE: Claims must be submitted within two (2) years of the date of the incident.
-Any claim older than two (2) years will be rejected.
+PLEASE NOTE: Claims must be submitted within one (1) year of the date of the incident.

 Q. How does the program verify a claim?